Menu

 1. Do you have zero hours employees who regularly or semi-regularly work a similar number of hours or pattern each week?
 This could be formulated into a regular contract which commits to guaranteed hours and gives greater security to your team members.

 1. Do you give reasonable notice of adjustments to shifts and cancelled shifts?
 Best practice is up to 4 weeks ahead.
-Cancelling shifts at short notice without pay is the type of exploitative practice which the bill is likely to clamp down on.
+Cancelling shifts at short notice without pay is the type of exploitative practice which the bill aims to clamp down on.

 1. Zero hours arrangements can be valuable for some employees wanting to work additional hours or second jobs, alongside a secure, regular contract of work.
 For example, health and social care staff who choose to pick up agency shifts alongside substantive roles may find that zero hours arrangements give them the flexibility to pick and choose whether they work additional hours or not.
 Ask yourself whether there are other, better, overtime arrangements which you could consider.
 These may have the added bonus of more consistent workers, helpful for training and for service user / patient care.